catgauntlet/react-routing-assessment/README.md

 ## Running the project

+For this project I assume the developer has nvm (node version manager) installed on their machine, if not, the installation instructions can be found [here](https://github.com/nvm-sh/nvm#installing-and-updating)

 To get started you first have to make sure you have the proper version of node installed (this uses installs and uses the LTS version of node defined in the nvmrc):

 ```bash